python/cpython/Doc/library/gc.rst

    returned.
 If *generation* is not ``None``, return only the objects as follows:

    * 0: All objects in the young generation
-   * 1: No objects, as there is no generation 1
+   * 1: No objects, as there is no generation 1 (as of Python 3.13)
    * 2: All objects in the old generation

    .. versionchanged:: 3.8